-Writing An Offer On A Charleston REO Foreclosure Home or Property
+Writing An Offer On A Charleston REO Foreclosure Home

 This is a guide to writing an offer on a “Bank Owned” or corporate property, (Otherwise known as an REO).
 By understanding the process, you will reduce the stress on everyone involved and greatly increase your odds of completing a successful transaction.

 Review these items prior to submitting an offer.
 Everything you need should be in this document.
 If, after reading this, you have further questions, please contact your agent.
 If you do not have an agent please consider using The MarshallWalker.com Group for your expert buyer representation.
 We are Certified Distressed Property Experts CDPE and we are also Five Star REO and Short Sale certified.
 We are a preferred listing agent of several large banks and asset management firms; also we are Equator Platinum Certified as well as Res.Net certified!

 The foreclosure process is much different than a typical retail sale.
 In the REO foreclosure market, the seller calls all the shots.
 Some terms will be deleted from the usual contract, some terms may be added that may not be familiar.
 Please read this entire document to help understand this.

 The Listing Agent (REO Broker) is simply a conduit between the Buyer’s agent and the Seller.
 The Listing Agent does not have any power or say as to what the terms are and has little or no negotiating power or inﬂuence.

 Your Financing - this is where it starts

 Pre-Approval.
 Start the loan process well before making an offer.
 This avoids surprises and can save you from paying the per Diem penalty or even losing the Earnest Money Deposit (EMD).
 A good pre-approval can make your offer as good as cash!